The image is blank with a light gray background, no visible objects or details.

 • Consistency

-Shared patterns, strings, and components across DSP using the Amazon Ads design system.
+Reuse patterns, strings, and components across DSP using the Amazon Ads design system.

 • Scale